CraterCrash/godot-orchestrator-docs/docs/nodes/dialogue.md

 # Dialogue

-Any RPG game heavily relies on a solid foundation for telling a story and providing an immersive experience for the player.
+Any RPG game relies heavily on a solid foundation for storytelling, providing an immersive experience for the player.
-One the tools that help facilitate this is using a conversation system to drive the interaction between the player and the game's story.
+One of the many tools that helps facilitate that is a conversation system to drive the interaction between the player and the story.

 Orchestrator provides two key nodes to support conversation: